hawakakkar/grihf-frontend_capstone_starter_code/README.md

 ## Notes
 - The current version stores data locally.
 - Make sure to use a modern browser (Chrome, Firefox, or Edge) for best experience.
-- Further development may include backend integration and database support.
+- Further development may include backend integration and database supports. git commit -m "Created README.md with Medical Appointment Booking project details"